Gove, Relict Iron

 Of note for this specimen:

-…Which would make this 120 gram end-cut the only known specimen of the 1966 find.
-That’s pretty cool.
-It’s mostly oxide with just a few fresh metal grains visible in the cut surface.
+This specimen is mostly oxide with just a few fresh metal grains visible in the cut surface.
 Characteristic concentrically-layered bauxite nodules are cemented to one side of the stone.

 A closer look at this specimen with UCLA EPSS’ SEM revealed a few areas of the Thomson structure were structurally preserved as oxides, and the relict metal grains in the cut face are indeed nickel-rich metal.
 A few small graphite inclusions were observed.